North Shore Australian Football Club: Men's Division 2

-Division 3(A)
+Men's Division 3(A)

 Past Players

 The club has produced AFL players such as Ryan Davis, Russell Morris, Lewis Roberts-Thomson, Henry Playfair, Phil Bradmore, Andrew Bomford, Simon Davies, Michael Byrne and Will Sierakowski.
 Former North Shore Bombers Sam Naismith and Callum Mills are currently playing for the Sydney Swans.
 Luke Parks is currently listed at Carlton.

 The club has also had a number of players admitted onto senior club rookie lists with Ed Clarke, Tom Hill and Mark Livy all listed with the Sydney Swans at one point throughout their careers.
-Most recently Callum Mills was drafted with the third pick in the 2015 AFL Draft when the Sydney Swans matched Melbourne Demons bid on Mills.
+Most recently Callum Mills was drafted with the third pick in the 2015 AFL draft when the Sydney Swans matched Melbourne Demons bid on Mills.

 Tennis champion Pat Rafter played a number of games for the reserves in 2004.

 Barry Breen, who kicked the winning behind for St Kilda in their 1966 premiership, would go on to coach North Shore to a premiership in 1985.